omkargavhane/python3/README.md

 # python3
-The directory is for the project swritten in python language
+The directory is for the project written in python language